OpenTreeOfLife/phylesystem-api/docs/README.md

 tree.

-We have considered a simple, general model for "decomposing" NexSON into parts, while ensuring that they can be reassembled exactly as before.
+We have considered a simple, general model for "decomposing" NexSON into fragments, while ensuring that these can be reassembled exactly as before.
 This might be as simple as removing an element (say, a tree) and replacing it with a token that identifies this element in context.
 For example, here's a study: